 The school employs invigilators to conduct the examinations.
 Students are expected to behave in a respectful manner towards all invigilators and follow their instructions at all times.

-Subject specialist teachers will normally be present at the start of an examination only.
+Subject specialist teachers will normally be present outside the examination hall only.

 Invigilators are in the examination rooms to supervise the conduct of the examination.
 They will distribute and collect the examination papers, tell candidates when to start and finish the examination, hand out extra writing paper if required and deal with any problems that occur during the examination, for example if a candidate is feeling ill.